The Wild Angels: Plot

 Heavenly Blues is the leader of the Angels motorcycle gang from San Pedro, California.
 Loser (or "the Loser") is his best friend.
-Mike is Blues' old lady.

-The story begins in a quest to find Loser's stolen motorcycle.
-The plot is simply a buildup to a climax in the last half-hour of the film which is Loser's funeral.
-Loser's funeral is the showpiece of the film.

-In between sprees of sex, drugs, rock and roll, booze, loud revving Harley chopper motorcycle engines, bongo drums and fights, the Angels ride out to Mecca, California in the desert to look for Loser's stolen motorcycle.
+Loser has his motorcycle stolen, and in between sprees of sex, drugs, rock and roll, booze, loud revving Harley chopper motorcycle engines, bongo drums and fights, the Angels ride out to Mecca, California in the desert to look for the motorcycle.
 One of the Angels finds a brake pedal, which he says is a piece of Loser's motorcycle, in a garage that is the hang-out of a Mexican group.
 The two groups brawl, with the Angels apparently winning.
 The police arrive and the Angels escape but Loser gets separated from the others and is left behind.
-He steals a police motorcycle but is not able to lose the policeman who is pursuing him or evade the roadblock that the police have in place.
-Eventually one of the officers shoots Loser in the back, putting him in the hospital.
+He steals a police motorcycle but eventually one of the officers shoots Loser in the back, putting him in the hospital.

 Blues leads a small group of Angels to sneak Loser out of the hospital.
 A nurse hears a noise and comes into the hospital room.
 One of the Angels assaults her.
 Blues pulls the Angel away, forcing him to stop.
 The nurse, having seen Blues, identifies him to the police.
 The Angels take Loser to a biker bar and safe house run by 'Momma', a friend of the gang, but without proper medical care, Loser dies.

 The Angels forge a death certificate for Loser and arrange for a church funeral in Sequoia Grove, Loser's rural hometown.
-Blues tells The Angels to go to Sequoia Grove on their bikes, in ones and twos, using different roads and do not show their club colors while traveling.
-The Angels arrive at Sequoia Grove, assemble at the church and carry in Loser's casket which is draped with a Nazi flag.
+The Angels arrive at the church and carry in Loser's casket which is draped with a Nazi flag.